 We are a UKAS-accredited certification body – are there any approved schemes that we can certify against?

-Currently there are no ICO-approved GDPR certification schemes.
+Currently there are no ICO-approved UK GDPR certification schemes.
 Please keep an eye on our website and the Register of Certification Scheme criteria.